Dornum: Transport

+The Dornum train station is located on the East Frisean Coastal railway (Norden - Dornum - Wittmund - Jever - Sande), although the section from Norden to Dornum is only in service for special train rides and from Dornum to Esens deconstructed.

+Dornum has access to the local bus network and is located in the area of the transport association Verkehrsverbund Ems-Jade (VEJ).

 Notable residents

 Miene Schönberg (later known as Minnie Marx), was born in Dornum in 1865; she was the mother of the Marx Brothers.
 Her brother Al Shean was also born in Dornum, in 1868.